retail-ai-inc/bean/README.md

 bean create handler auth
 ```
 Above command will create a pre-defined sample handler file under `handlers` folder as `auth.go`.
 Furthermore, if you already create an `auth` service with same name as `auth` then bean will automatically associate your handler with the auth service in `route.go`.

+## Two Build Commands

+Bean supporting 2 build commands;
+- `make build` - This is usual go build command.
+- `make build-slim` - This will create a slim down version of your binary by turning off the DWARF debugging information and Go symbol table.
+Furthemore, this will exclude file system paths from the resulting binary using `-trimpath`.

 ## Code Styling
 ### Comment